Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       ```

    1. Generate the system configuration.
 See below for an explanation of the command line parameters and some common settings.
+      > **Note:** the provided command below is an **example only**.
+Run `csi config init --help` to print a full list of parameters that must be set.
+These will vary
+      > significatnly depending on the system and site configuration.

       ```bash
       linux# csi config init \